skoczen/will/README.md

 > <b>You:</b> @will remind me to take out the trash at 6pm monday<br>
 > <b>Will:</b> take out the trash December 16 at 6pm.
 Got it.

+### Accept invitations
+Use HipChat Room actions to invite Will to a room and he will join it.
+Will remembers the rooms he's been invited to and rejoins them if he's restarted.

 #### Document himself
 ```python